Text Style Transfer: A Review and Experimental Evaluation: Introduction

-The goal of this survey is to review the literature on the advances in TST thoroughly and to provide experimental comparisons of various algorithms.
-It provides a panorama through which readers can quickly understand and step into the field of TST.
-It is noteworthy that the literature in the field is rather disparate, and a unified comparison is critical to aid in understanding the strengths and weaknesses of various methods.
-This survey lays the foundations of future innovations in the area of TST and taps into the richness of this research area.
-To summarize, the key contributions of this survey are three-fold: (i) We investigate, classify, and summarise recent advances in the field of TST. (ii) We present several evaluation methods and experimentally compare different TST algorithms. (iii) we discuss the challenges in this field and propose possible directions on how to address them in future works.
+This survey aims to thoroughly review the literature on the advances in TST and present experimental comparisons of various algorithms.
+It gives a panorama through which readers can quickly understand and step into the field of TST.
+It should be noted that the literature in the field is rather disparate and a unified comparison is critical to aid in understanding the strengths and weaknesses of various methods.
+This survey lays the foundations for future innovations in TST and taps into the richness of this research area.
+To summarize, the key contributions of this survey are threefold: (i) we investigate, classify, and summarize recent advances in the field of TST; (ii) we present several evaluation methods and experimentally compare different TST algorithms; (iii) we discuss the challenges in this field and propose possible directions on how to address them in future works.

-The organization of this paper is as follows.
-We start our discussion on the related research areas that inspire the commonly used TST techniques in Section \ref{sec:related}.
-Next, we explore and demonstrate some of the commercial applications of TST in Section \ref{sec:application}.
+The organization of this paper is as follows: We begin our discussion on the related research areas that inspire the commonly used TST techniques in Section \ref{sec:related}.
+Section \ref{sec:definition} provides the preliminary information about TST.
 In Section \ref{sec:taxonomy}, we categorize and explain the existing TST algorithms.
 The methodologies for evaluating TST algorithms are presented in Section \ref{sec:evaluation}.
 In Section \ref{sec:experiment}, we present experiments on publicly available datasets to benchmark the existing TST algorithms.
+Next, we explore and demonstrate some of the commercial applications of TST in Section \ref{sec:application}.
+We also discuss the ethical considerations of TST applications and algorithms in Section \ref{sec:ethics}.
 In Section \ref{sec:challanges}, we outline the open issues in TST research and offer possible future TST research directions.
-Finally, we conclude our survey paper in Section \ref{sec:conclusion}.
+Finally, we conclude in Section \ref{sec:conclusion}.